jeet1995/spark-stock-trading-simulator/stock-trading-simulation/README.md

     `> hdfs dfs -mkdir <input path to financial-data>`

-* Next, we put the financial-data files in the directory we created in the preceding step
+* Next, we put the financial-data files (.csv) in the directory we created in the preceding step

     `> hdfs dfs -put <input path to financial-data>/`

-* Executing the JAR
+* Executing the spark job

-    `> hadoop jar <input path to executable JAR> <input path to dblp.xml>`
+   * Execution in cluster mode

+    `> spark-submit --deploy-mode cluster stock-trading-simulation-assembly-0.1.jar <path to input files> <path to output> localMode=false`

+   * Execution in local mode

+    `> spark-submit stock-trading-simulation-assembly-0.1.jar <path to input files> <path to output> localMode=true`

+   * Ensure to specify a trailing `/` when specifying the input or the output path.

 * Viewing the results
+    * The results will be output in the path `<path to output>/results/`

 ### Spark Job simulations